kuzzleio/kuzzle/doc/2/api/controllers/security/search-users-by-credentials/index.md

 - `hits`: Array of matched users.
 Each hit has the following properties:
   - `kuid`: Users unique identifier
-  - `...`: Other properties depend on the authentification strategy
+  - `...`: Other properties depending on the authentification strategy
 - `total`: Total of matched users.

 ```js